Jigsaw-Code/outline-server/src/shadowbox/README.md

-Then set your `SB_IMAGE` environment variable to point to the image you just uploaded (e.g. `export SB_IMAGE=yourdockerhubusername/shadowbox`) and run `npm run action server_manager/electron_app/start` and your droplet should be created with your modified image.
+Then set your `SB_IMAGE` environment variable to point to the image you just uploaded (e.g. `export SB_IMAGE=yourdockerhubusername/shadowbox`) and run `npm start server_manager/electron_app` and your droplet should be created with your modified image.

 ### Automated

 To run the integration test:
 ```
-npm run action shadowbox/integration_test/start
+npm start shadowbox/integration_test
 ```

 This will set up three containers and two networks: